From the Casebook of Doctor Coppelius

 There is more.
 All the Chinese characters are built from 214 radicals, beginning with single, simple horizontal line which can represent the horizon, a barrier, heaven, earth or the number one.
-The last character is composed of seventeen lines and represents a bamboo syrinx or panpipe, with all its openings and bindings.
-Between the simplest and the most complex these characters are not only a world: they also form the microcosm that is the body.
+The last radical is composed of seventeen lines and represents a bamboo syrinx or panpipe, with all its openings and bindings.
+Between the simplest and the most complex these radicals not only build a world: they also form the microcosm that is the body.
 It is not by coincidence that there are 213 bones in the human body (including those of the inner ear), and this is roughly the number of components in a complete set of renaissance armor, when it had become a full human exoskeleton.
-To perform the visualization described above, one must first create for oneself a body of writing, one must internalize the Chinese language, master its classics, and in effect, become a poet of perhaps one should say, a poem.
+To perform the visualization described above, one must first create for oneself a body of writing, one must internalize the Chinese language, master its classics, and in effect, become a poet, or perhaps one should say, a poem.

 I was gradually induced to take over certain menial household duties for Madame Wang, though by then I esteemed them as a privilege.